Indian-origin Samir Banerjee lifts Wimbledon boys' singles title | Sports-Games

 Indo-American tennis player Samir Banerjee lifted the Wimbledon boys' singles title on Sunday, a remarkable triumph for the youngster who was testing his skills in a Grand Slam for only the second time in his fledgling career.

+And that too when he did not have his coach Carlos Esteban with him since his wife had reportedly tested positive for COVID-19.

 Up against compatriot Victor Lilov, the teenager won 7-5 6-3 in the summit clash that lasted one hour 22 minutes.
-He broke his rival thrice and dropped serve only once in a facile win.
+He broke his rival thrice and dropped serve only once in the facile triumph.

-''I came into this tournament looking to win a round and trying to play well because I knew I was playing well before this,'' he was quoted as saying by itftennis.com.
+''It's going to be amazing, this trophy is going to be my centrepiece, I'm going to look at this and be inspired to keep playing and hopefully come back here as a pro,'' he was quoted as saying by the Wimbledon website.

+''I really just wanted to win a round, I didn't expect this.
+I had a tough French Open, lost to a good player.

 ''Remember the name - Samir Banerjee.
 The American wins his first junior Grand Slam singles title by beating Victor Lilov in the boys' singles final,'' the official twitter handle of the Championships posted.